Elizabeth L. Block

 “The book is a must-read for anyone who loves fashion and wants to understand more about its history and how it affected more aspects than just design.”

 Featured on The Gilded Gentleman podcast.
-Listen here.
+Listen here and here.

 Featured on CUNY TV.
 Watch here.